pscl4rke/recomi.debian/README.md

 be installed on Debian/Ubuntu/etc machines.

 It is driven by the `changelog` file.
-When a new version is release add a new section to the top of this file.
+When a new version is release use `make newer` to add a new section to the top of this file.
 Then run `make`.
 Bob's your uncle.
 Mostly. :)